 Tom joined the board in December 2018 as Treasurer.
 Tom is 36, is married and has three children (Annabelle, Rupert and Grace).
 In 2014 his wife Philippa was diagnosed with Hodgkins Lymphoma while pregnant with Grace.

-Her treatment was successful and despite Grace being delivered early and spending time in special care she is now thriving.
+Her treatment was successful and despite Grace being delivered early and spending time in special care, she is now thriving.
 Philippa connected with Mummy’s Star at the time and this is how Tom's connection began.

 After studying Economics and Econometrics at Nottingham University Tom joined Ernst and Young and became a partner in 2014.

-Cathy has over 15 years’ experience working in the charity sector.
+Cathy has over 15 years of experience working in the charity sector.
 Starting her career at Dementia UK, holding several fundraising roles at WaterAid and as Head of Corporate Partnerships and Events at Farm Africa.
 She now runs her own fundraising consultancy business and has worked with a wide range of charities and cultural organisations on increasing their income and their impact.

 Cathy was introduced to Mummy’s Star when her best friend was diagnosed with cancer while pregnant with her second child.
-'It has been hard to watch from the sidelines as my best friend has had to deal with her diagnosis and treatment, being a mum to an energetic two year old all while also going through the ups and downs of pregnancy.
+'It has been hard to watch from the sidelines as my best friend has had to deal with her diagnosis and treatment, being a mum to an energetic two-year-old all while also going through the ups and downs of pregnancy.
 When an opportunity for a Trustee position came up it seemed a perfect way to give back and I hope I can bring my fundraising experience to the excellent work Mummy’s Star is already doing.'

 Cathy lives in Bristol with her husband and two young daughters.
-In her spare time she enjoys gardening, cooking and singing in a local choir.
+In her spare time, she enjoys gardening, cooking and singing in a local choir.

 David qualified in 1999 and first worked on the Adult Leukaemia Unit at the Christie Hospital.

 In 2002 he moved as a staff nurse to the Young Oncology Unit where he stayed until 2009, eventually becoming the ward manager.
 The time on the YOU allowed David to develop his skills in working with Teenagers and Young Adults with cancer.
 In 2009 he became the first Teenage Cancer Trust TYA Lead Nurse to be appointed in the Merseyside and Cheshire Cancer Network.
-This was an exciting challenge to be working across a whole region with the aim of developing the TYA services and encouraging a greater degree of involvement between the Principal Treatment Centre and the TYA Designated Hospitals.
+This was an exciting challenge to be working across a whole region to develop the TYA services and encourage a greater degree of involvement between the Principal Treatment Centre and the TYA Designated Hospitals.
 In 2012 David moved back to The Christie to become the Teenage Cancer Trust Lead Nurse for TYA’s for Greater Manchester, Cheshire, Lancashire and Cumbria region.
 This current role has the same remit as the previous lead nurse post but comes with the challenges of a much bigger area, different hospital configuration and a very different TYA team.
-David was part of the Teenage Cancer Trust Nursing and Support Pilot – Bridging the Gap, that won the Nursing Times inaugural HRH The Prince of Wales Award for Integrated Approaches to Care.
+David was part of the Teenage Cancer Trust Nursing and Support Pilot – Bridging the Gap, which won the Nursing Times inaugural HRH The Prince of Wales Award for Integrated Approaches to Care.

-David is involved in various different national groups, including being the treasurer for Teenagers and Young Adults with Cancer (TYAC) and has been a Clinical Lead for an NHS Improving Quality workstream that was looking at end of treatment issues for TYA’s.
+David is involved in various national groups, including being the treasurer for Teenagers and Young Adults with Cancer (TYAC) and has been a Clinical Lead for an NHS Improving Quality workstream that was looking at end of treatment issues for TYA’s.
 He is also the Clinical Director for the Greater Manchester Cancer TYA Pathway Board.